Stuck at stakeholder engagement? Try an Agile approach.

 - Note: some stakeholders can become a burden

-The stakeholders usually expect to only be involved in the planning phase – which makes it even more important for you to keep them interested into the project as long as possible.
+The stakeholders usually expect to only be involved in the planning phase – which makes it even more important for you to keep them interested in the project for as long as possible.
 Here are some hints on how to do it:

-Frequently show them what has been built on the project, so they could see things moving and not lose interest.
-More important: it helps you focus, and not get too far with building the wrong things.
+Frequently show them what has been built on the project, so they can see things moving and not lose interest.
+More important: it helps you focus and not get too far with building the wrong things.

 Show them the true progress; discuss estimates and projections.
 The bad news: sometimes the true rate of progress is not what the customer / the stakeholders want to hear.
 The good news: transparent information, delivered as soon as available, is priceless.
 By discussing delivered features versus the remaining features, your team and the customer can make trade-off decisions based on solid data.

 - Make sure their involvement is visible and monitored; report and underline the benefits of their engagement.

 - Recognize and reward their involvement, for example, by celebrating project accomplishments together.

 - Talk to their managers about how to best recognize their contributions, possibly by including them in their performance reviews.